rocky-linux/documentation/docs/guides/custom-linux-kernel.md

 This error is akin to the Blue Screen of Death (BSOD) in Microsoft Windows.
 These messages include a lot of detail about the system's current state, including several hexadecimal numbers.

-`System.map` gives Linux a chance to turn those hexadecimal numbers into readable names, making debugging easier.
-Although this is mostly for the benefit of developers, it can be handy when you are reporting a problem.
+`System.map` allows Linux to turn those hexadecimal numbers into readable names, making debugging easier.
+Although this is mainly for the benefit of developers, it can be handy when you are reporting a problem.

 Let’s go through the steps required to install the new kernel image.